 Electric Food Warmers

 Electric food warmers are awesome.
 They do not require any water or flames and are much easier to set up.
-The one negative is that they require electricity to run.
+The one con is that they require electricity to run.
 So you have to take the cost into consideration as well as the location where you want to set them up.
-Extension cords are a must!

 Because of the small trays, this one is perfect for warming sides or appetizers.
 The lids are clear so you can see through them plus they have a stand to place the lids on while serving yourself.

 My favorite thing is the warming tray itself.
-You can remove the buffet trays and expose one single warming tray.
-This is great for placing casserole dishes on or foods you want to slightly warm while crisping the bottom like breads.
+You can remove the buffet trays and expose one single warming tray that is flat.
+This is great for placing casserole dishes on or foods you want to slightly warm while crisping the bottom like breads or finger foods.

-This is awesome for serving dips or sides.
-I also use this for a taco bar or any food bar where you want to heat multiple sides or toppings at once.
-IT really is such a fun warming station!
+These mini crock pots are awesome for serving dips or sides.
+They are ideal for a taco bar or any food bar where you want to heat multiple sides or toppings at once.
+IT really is such a fun warming station that does not take up much space.

 Thermos’ are not just for your kid’s lunch!
-They are great for keeping food warm for HOURS without doing anything.
-Perfect for soups, stews or sauces.
+They are great for keeping food warm for HOURS without needing any electricity or flame making them perfect for soups, stews or sauces.
 Best of all, they pour easily so they’re ready to serve!

 Yes!
 Coolers can be used to keep foods HOT too!